data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-CART

 The most commonly used decision-tree training algorithm, called **CART**, is greedy.
 At each node in the decision tree, we choose the next decision based on which feature and threshold do the best job of splitting the classes in the training data.
-To measure how will the classes have been divided, we define the *Gini impurity* of a list of labeled objects to be the probability that two independent random elements from the list have different labels: if $p_1, \ldots, p_k$ are the proportions for the $k$ labels, then
+To measure how well the classes have been divided, we define the *Gini impurity* of a list of labeled objects to be the probability that two independent random elements from the list have different labels: if $p_1, \ldots, p_k$ are the proportions for the $k$ labels, then

 ``` latex
 G = 1 - (p_1^2 + \cdots + p_k^2).